Essential Kayak Photography Tips for Stunning Water Shots

 Check the weather before you head out.
 When the skies are clear and calm, you get lovely lighting for photos.
 Stormy clouds can create dramatic shots, but they also increase the chances of capsizing.
 Lightning and kayaks don’t mix well.

-Related articles you may like: Top 5 Jump Rope Challenges Outdoors for Fun Fitness Adventures
+Related articles you may like: Essential Hiking Trail Etiquette for Children: Fun Tips for Outdoor Adventures

 Use a Dry Bag